 In 2018, the Bank disposed of certain land and building with a net book value of P12.00 million and P6.20 million, respectively, through a sales contract with the buyer at a total consideration of P33.00 million, resulting in gain of P14.80 million.
-The outstanding balance as of December 31, 2019 and 2018 amounting to P14.00 million and P17.22 million, respectively, is included as part of Sales contract receivables under the Loans and Receivables account in the statements of financial position (see Note 9).
-In addition, the Bank sold certain equipment, furniture and fixtures, and leasehold improvements with book value of P4.31 million for a total consideration of P2.99 million, at a loss of P1.32 million.
+The outstanding balance as of December 31, 2020 and 2019 amounting to P10.56 million and P14.00 million, respectively, is included as part of Sales contract receivables under the Loans and Receivables account in the statements of financial position (see Note 9).